 Asclepias speciosa thin to 1 every 12"-16"

 Asclepias fascicularis thin to 1 every 10"-12"

 Transplant seedlings after hardening them off, around your average last frost date.
-Once this plant becomes established, it is difficult to transplant because of its deep taproot.
+With the exception of tweedia, once milkweed plant becomes established, it is difficult to transplant because of its deep taproot.
 Plant it where it will not be disturbed.
-Milkweed spreads readily through underground rhizomes, so plant in your garden where expanding growth is desired, growth can be controlled, or in containers.
+Asclepias spp. spreads readily through underground rhizomes, so plant in your garden where expanding growth is desired, growth can be controlled, or in containers.